tytydraco/yessleep/out/Take_The_Next_Right_And_Feed_Me.md

 That may sound obvious.
 Of course there would be darkness, it was night.
 But this darkness was not your average sort.
 Not the sort you can shine a light at to make it dissipate.

 No, this darkness was absolute and foreign.
 Like it had a form, despite it being just the absence of light.
-Like, it was an ocean of oil, but with none of the shine or glint it usually holds.
+Like it was an ocean of oil, but with none of the shine or glint it usually holds.

 The hue of my headlights just sunk into its towering form as I gazed at it with a deep, primal sense of dread boiling in my stomach – like I was prey to whatever was in front of me.
 If I hadn’t slammed my brakes in that moment, I would of most surely drove head-on into that darkness that blocked the road.